KAHU-radar/.github/technical-overview/README.md

 radar](https://github.com/opencpn-radar-pi/radar_pi/wiki).

-This solution uses and integrates with [OpenCPN](https://opencpn.org), an open-source chart plotter with a radar plotter plugin.
+This solution uses and integrates with [OpenCPN](https://opencpn.org), an open source chart plotter with a radar plotter plugin.

 * Connectivity:
   * OpenCPN connects to the radar antenna unit via Ethernet.